 Platinum card holders are entitled to a $100 statement credit when they pay the $100 Global Entry enrollment fee with their Platinum cards.

-Having Global Entry allows you to skip the immigrations and customs queues when arriving in the US.
+Having Global Entry allows you to skip the immigration and customs queues when arriving in the US.
 Instead of spending time in line and talking to an agent, you tap a few buttons at a kiosk and get to the curb in a few minutes.
 Global Entry membership is valid for 5 years.
 I love Global Entry.
-And having Global Entry also lets you skip immigration queues in Australia and New Zealand.

 There are just a few steps involved in obtaining Global entry: an application and an interview.